wgxcodersdc/android-community/java_android_guide.md

 # Women Who Code DC Java Resources

-** First monday of the month - beginner meetup

 ### Suggested Learning Tools
 You will get the most out of our meetups if you follow one of our suggested resources.
 These are the classes/books/resources that our members know the best and can offer the most support for.

-We will not assist with work problems.
-We are here to help you learn the skills that will help you solve work problems, but asking about work related problems derails the productivity of everyone at the event.
-Repeated requests for solutions to work problems will result in our leaders asking you to leave.

 **Beginner**